jobatabs/daylog/README.md

 None of these options are required; daylog uses sensible defaults: the program is installed to `/usr/local/bin/dl`, logs are stored in `~/.dl/logs`, and the manpage is copied to `/usr/share/man/man1/dl.1`.

 If you want to change where daylog stores its logs later, you can use the config file installed to `~/.dl/daylog.conf`.
-At the moment, that's all the config file has.
+This config file also stores if the `-rv` option can be used (only available on Mac OSX)

 # Usage